SaferGo/CroissantVulkanRenderer/README.md

 $ bash buildReleaseMode.sh
 // or buildDebugMode.sh
 ```
-After successful build the resulting executable can be found in the bin directory.
+After a successful build, the resulting executable can be found in the bin directory.

 ## Tested toolchains